mdekstrand/cs533-web/week3/index.md

 ## {{mdoc}} Notebook Formatting Checklist

 The [notebook checklist](../../resources/notebook-checklist.md) will help you make sure your notebooks are well-organized.

+## {{mquiz}} Week 3 Quiz

+The Week 3 quiz will be over all of the assigned material for this week, and is in Canvas.

+The sections below this are for your further study and practice.

 ## {{mbook}} Textbook